d3monviking/potter-store/README.md

 2. Now copy the command "git clone https://github.com/d3monviking/potter-store" in GitBash(without double-quotation).
 3. A "potter-store" folder must be created to that location.
 Open the "potter-head" folder in VSCode.
 4. Now you have to install the virtual environment module by using "pip install virtualenv" VSCode (CMD)terminal.
+5. If you face "No module named pip" error, first install pip using "python -m ensurepip --default-pip" command, and then try to install virtualenv.
-5. After the installation, create a virtual environment by using "virtual env" command.
+6. After the installation, create a virtual environment by using "virtual env" command.
-6. Now run the virtual environment by entering "env\scripts\activate".
+7. Now run the virtual environment by entering "env\scripts\activate".
-7. Now for final installation, we have to install the django by entering "python -m pip install django" command.
+8. Now for final installation, we have to install the django by entering "python -m pip install django" command.
-8. Now you are set to run the Harry Potter Store on your local server.
+9. Now you are set to run the Harry Potter Store on your local server.
 To start the server, enter "python manage.py runserver.
-9. The server should start running on your system.
+10. The server should start running on your system.
 Head to "http://127.0.0.1:8000/" in your browser and I Solemnly Swear That I Am Up to No Good.

 ## Applications
 Our idea can be used to cater all the Haryy Potter fans, and different local brands can collaborate with us and we can ship the local Harry Potter goodies globally.